pycom/pycom-documentation/chapter/tutorials/lte/firmware.md

 Before proceeding you will need:
  - Pycom cellular enabled module (GPy, FiPy, G01)
  - FAT32 formatted microSD card (with at least 6MB of free space)
- - A Pycom expansion board or shield (or a microSD card socket breakout board)
+ - A Pycom Expansion Board or shield (or a microSD card socket breakout board)

 ## Usage